 Roberts, T. 1986.
 "A Retrospective Assessment of Human Health Protection Benefits from Removal of Tuberculous Beef," Journal of Food Protection 49(4):293-8.

-Economic Research Service (ERS), U.S. Department of Agriculture (USDA).
-Cost Estimates of Foodborne Illnesses. https://www.ers.usda.gov/data-products/cost-estimates-of-foodborne-illnesses.
-Provides estimates of the social cost of 15 major foodborne pathogens in the U.S. in 2018 dollars.
+This data product provides estimates of the social cost of 15 major foodborne pathogens in the U.S. in 2018 dollars.
 Downloadable spreadsheets provide the components of per-case cost for each of these pathogens.
-The accompanying ERS report, Economic Burden of Major Foodborne Illnesses Acquired in the United States provides background information and graphs both on the aggregate cost of foodborne illness in the United States and the social cost of each of 15 major pathogens.
+The accompanying 2015 ERS report, Economic Burden of Major Foodborne Illnesses Acquired in the United States, provides background information and graphs both on the aggregate cost of foodborne illness in the United States and the social cost of each of 15 major pathogens.
 This information, and the accompanying graphics, are designed for use in developing food safety education materials.
+The 2021 ERS report, Updating Economic Burden of Foodborne Diseases Estimates for Inflation and Income Growth, describes how earlier estimates were updated for inflation and income growth to 2018 dollars.

 ERS wants to acknowledge the significant contribution that Bryan Maculloch of USDA's Food Safety and Inspection Service (FSIS) made in preparing this data product for publication.
 ERS thanks FSIS for supporting this collaboration.
 ERS also thanks Michael Batz of the University of Florida for his advice in developing this data product, based on articles that he co-authored with ERS economist Sandra Hoffmann.